 This also has better insulation benefit which is good for them and their backs during the cold night.

-Out of the top picks mentioned, the best air mattress for camping for typical campers like me, especially for the backpackers, is the Airlite Sleeping Pad.
+Out of the top picks mentioned, the best best rated product for typical campers like me, especially for the backpackers, is the Airlite Sleeping Pad.

 This ultra-compact and lightweight air mattress is specifically made for outdoor use, and it covered any enthusiast’s checklist for the best one such as: